kathysledge/smig/docs/schema-reference/tables.md

 ## Creating a table

-Use `defineSchema` to create a table with fields, indexes, and events:
+The `defineSchema` function is how you define a table in **smig**.
+It takes an object describing the table's name, fields, indexes, events, and permissions:

 ```typescript
 import { defineSchema, string, datetime } from 'smig';